Travelling in and out

 Speed limits: the usage of mobile phone is prohibited while driving!
 Inside a residential are 50km/hour, outside residential area 90 km/hour, on roads only for motorbikes 110 km/hour, on motorway 130 km/hour, motor vehicle towing a caravan 80 km/hour, buses 80 km/hour.

-Mobile phone: The usage of mobile phone is prohibited while driving.!
+Mobile phone: The usage of mobile phone is prohibited while driving!

-The usage of the seat belts obligatory.
+The usage of seat belts is obligatory.

 Opening hours: 7 a.m. – 7 or 8 p.m., during the summer season until 10 p.m .
 The ones in charge are open 0 – 24 in town or by main roads.
 Every petrol station sell: Eurosuper 95, Super 95, Super 98, Super plus 98, Euro Diesel and Diesel fuel, and may sell gas as well.
 If you need information about fuel prices and places: www.ina.hr; www.omvistrabenz.hr; www.tifon.hr; http://www.hak.hr/

 Motorways: Zágráb -Karlovac – Bosiljevo ,Bosiljevo -Ogulin – Jezerane – Gospic – Sveti Rok tunnel – Zadar – Pirovac -Vrpolje – Šibenik -Dugopolje (Split), Zaprešić-Krapina, Zágráb